1jour1vin

 Bettane & Desseauve

-One of the appellation's leading figures, this estate has belonged to the family of Cyrille Portalis since 1752, including a minister under Napoleon I. The estate now produces two red cuvées, one in the château's name and the cuvée le-lys, as well as one rosé.
-Mourvèdre is the dominant grape variety here, accounting for almost 90% of the reds.
+This estate, one of the leading names in the appellation, has belonged to the family of Cyrille Portalis, who served as a minister under Napoleon I, since 1752.
+The property now produces two red wines, one bearing the château's name and the other called Le Lys, as well as a rosé.
+Mourvèdre is very dominant here, accounting for nearly 90% of the red grape varieties.
 It is less predominant in the rosé, where it is complemented by Cinsault.
-The new generation is changing the style of the wines in small steps, as can be seen in the highly successful 2010 cuvée le-lys.
+The new generation is gradually changing the style of the wines, as can be seen in the Le Lys cuvée, which was very successful in 2010.

 Gault & Millau Wine Guide